Ice Cream Cozy Crochet Pattern {Beginner Friendly!}

 Pint cozies are a great first crochet project, as they are small and easy to make.

-The free pattern only uses single crochet stitches, creating a simple but useful design.
+The free pattern only uses single crochet stitches, creating a simple but practical design.

-Scroll down to view the free pattern or grab your PDF from my shop here.
+Please scroll down to view the free pattern, or grab your PDF from my shop here.

 Make A Crochet Pint Cozy Set

-Handmade pint cozies are a great thing to have in the summer, to prevent your hands from getting cold and wet.
+Handmade pint cozies are a great thing to have in the summer to prevent your hands from getting cold and wet from your favorite ice cream.

 They are super eco-friendly and can be used again and again.